Gun politics in the United States: 21st century

 Annual gun production in the U.S. has increased substantially in the 21st century, after having remained fairly level over preceding decades.
+As of 2009, the number of guns produced in the U.S. has outnumbered the amount of people.
 By 2023, a majority of U.S. states allowed adults to carry concealed guns in public.

 In October 2003, the Centers for Disease Control and Prevention published a report on the effectiveness of gun violence prevention strategies that concluded "Evidence was insufficient to determine the effectiveness of any of these laws."
 A similar survey of firearms research by the National Academy of Sciences arrived at nearly identical conclusions in 2004.
 In September of that year, the Assault Weapons Ban expired due to a sunset provision.
 Efforts by gun control advocates to renew the ban failed, as did attempts to replace it after it became defunct.

 The NRA opposed bans on handguns in Chicago, Washington D.C., and San Francisco while supporting the NICS Improvement Amendments Act of 2007 (also known as the School Safety And Law Enforcement Improvement Act), which strengthened requirements for background checks for firearm purchases.
 The GOA took issue with a portion of the bill, which they termed the "Veterans' Disarmament Act."

 Besides the GOA, other national gun rights groups continue to take a stronger stance than the NRA.
 These groups include the Second Amendment Sisters, Second Amendment Foundation, Jews for the Preservation of Firearms Ownership, and the Pink Pistols.
 New groups have also arisen, such as the Students for Concealed Carry, which grew largely out of safety-issues resulting from the creation of gun-free zones that were legislatively mandated amidst a response to widely publicized school shootings.

 In 2001, in United States v.
 Emerson, the Fifth Circuit became the first federal appeals court to recognize an individual's right to own guns.
 In 2007, in Parker v.
 District of Columbia, the D.C.
 Circuit became the first federal appeals court to strike down a gun control law on Second Amendment grounds.